 How to Choose the Best Meat Mincer?: Buying Guide

 Power is the number one feature to look at when researching food grinder models.
-The more powerful the machine, the more pounds of meat it can grind per hour and the smoother it will run.
+The more powerful the meat grinding machine, the more pounds of meat it can grind per hour, and the smoother it will run.
 On the other hand, a unit with a weak motor won’t get the job done as professionally and could even overheat and break down.

 You can easily see if a gadget is powerful by its wattage.
 We recommend getting a gadget that runs at between 400 and 800 watts.
-For comparison’s sake, the heavy-duty and commercial meat grinders you see at the butcher’s boast up to 2000 watts of power.
+For comparison’s sake, the heavy-duty and commercial-use electric meat grinders you see at the butcher’s boast up to 2000 watts of power.

 When you’re buying a kitchen appliance as expensive as a meat mincer, you’ll want to make sure your investment is safe.
 That’s why it’s best to pick a robust model, even if it’s slightly more expensive than other units available.

 Pay special attention to the material the meat grinder parts are made of.
-Stainless steel or aluminum are your best bet.
+Stainless steel and aluminum are your best bet.
 They can withstand the most pressure and are pretty awesome at keeping up their shape.
-On top of that, they also prevents rust from building up and ruining your machine.
+On top of that, they also prevent rust from building up and ruining your meat grinding machine.

 If you’re looking at a manual model, make sure the hand crank is well-built.
 Sometimes handles are made of cheap plastic, not accounting for the amount of pressure you’ll have to put in to manually grind meat and bone.

 Remember, the thickness of the holes determines how coarse your ground meat will be.
-Coarse ground is great for chilis and other stews, since it will hold its shape during the cooking process.
+Coarse ground is great for chilis and other stews because it will hold its shape during the cooking process.
 Sloppy joes, sausages, and dumplings, on the other hand, work best with finely ground meat.

 The best meat grinders will come with at least two different grids for a wider range of grinding.